California Pay Transparency. Single-State Compliance.

 Running the pay equity analysis through outside counsel creates attorney-client privilege. meaning the analysis itself may be protected from discovery in litigation.
 This is smart legal strategy.
 But privilege protects the document, not the underlying facts.
 When the analysis reveals 11 more gaps, those employees still have the same rights Lauren exercised under California’s Equal Pay Act.
 Privilege buys time and strategic control. it doesn’t eliminate the obligation to remediate.

-Narrator Six weeks later, Lauren's attorney files a complaint with the California Civil Rights Department.
-The complaint doesn't just cover Lauren.
-It names 11 other women in the San Francisco office, all at L4 or L5, all paid below male comparators.
+Narrator Six weeks later, Lauren's attorney files a CRD complaint naming Lauren plus 11 other women in the SF office, all L4 or L5, all paid below male comparators.

-"Please be advised that our clients, twelve current and former employees of Ridgeline Financial's San Francisco office, have filed a complaint with the California Civil Rights Department alleging systemic violations of California Labor Code Section 1197.5 (Equal Pay Act).
-We are also evaluating claims under SB 1162 for failure to maintain compliant pay scales."
+"Our clients, twelve current and former employees of Ridgeline Financial's San Francisco office, have filed a CRD complaint alleging systemic violations of California Labor Code Section 1197.5 (Equal Pay Act).
+We are also evaluating claims under SB 1162."

 The complaint-by-complaint approach lasted six weeks.

-A CRD complaint naming 12 employees transforms an individual pay dispute into a systemic discrimination claim.
-Under California’s Equal Pay Act (§1197.5), each employee can recover the full pay differential for up to four years, plus interest, plus attorney’s fees.
-The complaint also opens the door to SB 1162 enforcement. failure to maintain compliant pay scales is a separate violation.
-“We handle squeaky wheels” is not a compensation strategy. it’s a litigation accelerator.
+A 12-employee complaint turns an individual dispute into a systemic discrimination claim.
+Under California’s Equal Pay Act (§1197.5), each can recover the full differential for up to four years, plus interest, plus attorney’s fees.
+SB 1162 failure-to-maintain is a separate violation.

 Read Ridgeline Financial's draft Compensation Policy.
 Click on any section that contains a compliance violation.